DanielYuan123/ReverSi/readme.txt

-Reversi project by Daniel and DYH from Sustech in 2021.
+Reversi project by Daniel and Mark from Sustech in 2021.